vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 >
 >Before the next JDK feature release, the feature's "real world" strengths and weaknesses will be evaluated to decide if the feature has a long-term role in the Java SE Platform and, if so, whether it needs refinement.
 Consequently, the feature may be granted final and permanent status (with or without refinements), or undergo a further preview period (with or without refinements), or else be removed.

 Such features are shipped in the JDK but are not enabled by default.
 You need to explicitly enable it to use it.
-Needless to say, it is not intended for production use, but rather for evaluation and experimentation as it may get removed or heavily changed in another release.
+Needless to say, it is not intended for production use, but rather for evaluation and experimentation as it may get removed or heavily changed in a future release.

 First, make sure you actually have JDK 12 installed.
 Then, in IntelliJ IDEA you can enable preview features under `File -> Project Structure`.